Sunday, January 29, 2017

 Would I recommend this at 4.00 out of 12 mugs?

 I am sure there are people who have acquired a taste for this beverage.
 I am not one of them.
-I love a smooth rooty soda with vanilla and caramel.
-This had not a single one of those desired qualities.
+I love a smooth, rooty soda with vanilla and caramel, and this had none of those desired qualities.

 OTHER RATINGS